Two Parades | A Visual Meditation on Palm Sunday and Holy Week

 Visual Resources to Study the Gospel of Matthew

-The Revised Common Lectionary is about to switch back to Year A on November 30.
-That means we will spend the next year reading through the Gospel of Matthew.
-In this post I want to offer you FIVE WAYS that you can visually engage Matthew that will help you study,...
+The Revised Common Lectionary is back to Year A. That means we will spend the next year reading through the Gospel of Matthew.
+In this post I want to offer you FIVE WAYS that you can visually engage Matthew that will help you study, preach and teach this amazing...